grafana/loki/docs/sources/setup/install/helm/install-scalable/_index.md

 **Prerequisites**

 - Helm 3 or above.
 See [Installing Helm](https://helm.sh/docs/intro/install/).
-- A running Kubernetes cluster.
+- A running Kubernetes cluster (must have at least 3 nodes).
 - (Optional) A Memcached deployment for better query performance.
 For information on configuring Memcached, refer to [caching section]({{< relref "../../../../operations/caching" >}}).